arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

                 // The unique identifier for this background job to distinguish
                 // this job instance in a multi-instance deployment (default: guid). options.JobId = Guid.NewGuid().ToString();

-                // The name of the operation used when tracking the request telemetry.
-                // (default: Process)
-                options.Routing.Correlation.OperationName = "Order";

-                // The name of the Azure Service Bus message property that has the transaction ID.
-                // ⚠ Only used when the correlation format is configured as Hierarchical.
-                // (default: Transaction-Id).
-                options.Routing.Correlation.TransactionIdPropertyName = "X-Transaction-ID";

-                // The name of the Azure Service Bus message property that has the upstream service ID.
-                // ⚠ Only used when the correlation format is configured as Hierarchical.
-                // (default: Operation-Parent-Id).
-                options.Routing.Correlation.OperationParentIdPropertyName = "X-Operation-Parent-ID";

-                // The property name to enrich the log event with the correlation information cycle ID.
-                // (default: CycleId)
-                options.Routing.CorrelationEnricher.CycleIdPropertyName = "X-CycleId";

                 // Indicate whether or not the default built-in JSON deserialization should ignore additional members
                 // when deserializing the incoming message (default: AdditionalMemberHandling.Error). options.Routing.Deserialization.AdditionalMembers = AdditionalMemberHandling.Ignore;
-            });

-        services.AddServiceBusQueueMessagePump(...
-            options =>
-            {
-                // Indicate whether or not messages should be automatically marked as completed
-                // if no exceptions occurred and processing has finished (default: true). options.AutoComplete = true;

-                // Indicate whether or not the message pump should emit security events (default: false). options.EmitSecurityEvents = true;

-                // The amount of concurrent calls to process messages
-                // (default: null, leading to the defaults of the Azure Service Bus SDK message handler options). options.MaxConcurrentCalls = 5;

-                // Specifies the amount of messages that will be eagerly requested during processing.
-                // Setting the PrefetchCount to a value higher then the MaxConcurrentCalls value helps maximizing
-                // throughput by allowing the message pump to receive from a local cache rather then waiting on a
-                // service request.
-                options.PrefetchCount = 10;

-                // The unique identifier for this background job to distinguish
-                // this job instance in a multi-instance deployment (default: guid). options.JobId = Guid.NewGuid().ToString();

-                // The name of the operation used when tracking the request telemetry.
-                // (default: Process)
-                options.Routing.Correlation.OperationName = "Order";

-                // The name of the Azure Service Bus message property that has the transaction ID.
-                // ⚠ Only used when the correlation format is configured as Hierarchical.
-                // (default: Transaction-Id).
-                options.Routing.Correlation.TransactionIdPropertyName = "X-Transaction-ID";

-                // The name of the Azure Service Bus message property that has the upstream service ID.
-                // ⚠ Only used when the correlation format is configured as Hierarchical.
-                // (default: Operation-Parent-Id).
-                options.Routing.Correlation.OperationParentIdPropertyName = "X-Operation-Parent-ID";

-                // The property name to enrich the log event with the correlation information cycle ID.
-                // (default: CycleId)
-                options.Routing.CorrelationEnricher.CycleIdPropertyName = "X-CycleId";

-                // Indicate whether or not the default built-in JSON deserialization should ignore additional members
-                // when deserializing the incoming message (default: AdditionalMemberHandling.Error). options.Routing.Deserialization.AdditionalMembers = AdditionalMembersHandling.Ignore;
             });

         // Multiple message handlers can be added to the services, based on the message type (ex.
 'Order', 'Customer'...),